tomtcy1989/Hackintosh-Gigabyte-Z490M-Gaming-X-OpenCore/README.md

 # Hackintosh-Z490M-OpenCore
-#### OpenCore 0.6.4 (Build date 3 Nov 2020) on Gigabyte Z490M Gaming X with i7-10700K and RX590.
+### OpenCore 0.6.4 (Build date 3 Nov 2020) on Gigabyte Z490M Gaming X with i7-10700K and RX590

-#### Running latest Catalina and beta version Big Sur smoothly.
-Everything works - DRM (on Catalina only), Handsoff, AirDrop, iMessages, FaceTime, SideCar, USB ports mapped.
+#### My PC runs latest Catalina and beta version Big Sur using this EFI smoothly.
+#### Everything works - DRM (on Catalina only), Handsoff, AirDrop, iMessages, FaceTime, SideCar and USB ports are mapped.

+### NOTES: If you have the same motherboard, all you need to do is to use ProperTree and add your own SMBIOS (I use iMac20,1 as per Dortania guide).
+You might need to remap the USB ports as we might have different case for the front USB ports.

 ## Specs